Council, Management Committee & Staff

 BAI General Commercial Communications Code - Effective from May 2011 Click here

 Guidance Notes BAI General Commercial Communications Code Click here

 BAI Product Placement Code - Effective from 9th March 2011 - for Summary of Code Click here

 Self-regulatory codes are codes developed generally by industry, based on a recognition of the need to introduce different forms of regulating advertising practice in different industry sectors.
 These may relate to broad principles, target audiences, content of messages, claims being made etc. Fundamental to them all however, is the recognition by advertising practicioners that they must comply with the core principal set by the Advertising Standards Authority of Ireland (ASAI) - that advertising must be legal, decent, honest and truthful.

 The ASAI was established by the advertising industry and is funded by major advertisers, in recognition by them of the need for socially responsible commercial advertising.
 AAI is represented on the board of ASAI.

-Self- and co-regulation codes of practise are recognised by leading officials in the EU as the best way of ensuring effective advertising management.
+Self- and co-regulation codes of practice are recognised by leading officials in the EU as the best way of ensuring effective advertising management.

 Self-regulation is managed under a range of codes.